SharePoint Lover, Partner, or Skeptic? 20 Data Points You Need to Know

-The core conclusion of the study is that a) SharePoint is somewhat ubiquitous in just about any organization at scale and it likely isn't going away; b) organizations are increasingly restless and uncertain re figuring out where to go with it.
+The core conclusions of a recent AIIM study on SharePoint are that a) the platform is somewhat ubiquitous in just about any organization at scale, and it likely isn't going away and b) organizations are increasingly restless and uncertain figuring out where to go with it.

 Data points for SharePoint lovers

-2 -- 25% are committed to building their ECM, RM and collaboration around SharePoint.
+- 25% are committed to building their ECM, RM, and collaboration around SharePoint.

 Data points for SharePoint skeptics